1. General provisions

-Reed MIDEM collects participants’ personal data by the present document or during participation of the event (attended places or events, services operated).
-This data is processed electronically by Reed MIDEM for the purposes of managing and publishing its participants’ data file.
+The Organiser collects participants’ personal data by the present document or during participation of the event (attended places or events, services operated).
+This data is processed electronically by the Organiser for the purposes of managing and publishing its participants’ data file.
 Such data processing is reported to the French National Data Protection Authority (Commission Nationale Informatique et Libertés or CNIL).

-This data may be transmitted to recipients, some of whom are located outside the European Union, while benefiting from the exception provided for in Article 69 paragraph 6 of French Data Protection Act of 6 January 1978, as amended.
+This data may be transmitted to recipients, some of whom are located outside the European Economic Area.

 This personal data can be: